 Certain conditions require extra caution or avoidance of alternating these drugs:

-• Liver problems: Acetaminophen is metabolized by the liver; pre-existing liver disease increases risk.
+- Liver problems: Acetaminophen is metabolized by the liver, so pre-existing liver disease increases risk.

-• Dehydration: NSAIDs like ibuprofen may worsen dehydration-related kidney issues.
+- Dehydration: NSAIDs like ibuprofen may worsen dehydration-related kidney stress.

 If any of these apply, consult your healthcare provider before using either medication alternately or otherwise.